 With three runways measuring 10,400, 10,200, and 9,300 feet, Phoenix-Mesa Gateway Airport can accommodate the largest aircraft in the world.
 The Airport has on-site U.S. Customs Service, an FAA-contract air traffic control tower, and various buildings and hundreds of acres available for development.

 Phoenix-Mesa Gateway Airport is a cost-effective, global business location for maintenance, repair, and aircraft overhaul companies.
-Companies such as Cessna, Embraer, and Able Engineering have chosen Gateway Airport because of its proximity to available labor, education facilities, and economic advantages.
+Companies such as Cessna, Embraer, and Able Aerospace Services have chosen Gateway Airport because of its proximity to available labor, education facilities, and economic advantages.
 Businesses at Gateway Airport can take advantage of unique incentives and programs such as the Military Reuse Zone, Foreign Trade Zone, or Private Activity Bonds.

 Military Reuse Zone (MRZ) – This program provides a number of tax incentives to businesses providing aviation or aerospace services, or engaged in manufacturing, assembling, or fabricating aviation or aerospace products.
 They include a significant reduction in property taxes of up to 72.9% for up to five years for capital intensive companies, construction sales tax rebate, and job tax credits.
 LEARN MORE>